FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early lamond Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first immigrants to cross the Atlantic and come to North America carried the name lamond, or a variant listed above:

-lamond Settlers in the United States in the 18th Century
+lamond Settlers in United States in the 18th Century

-lamond Settlers in the United States in the 19th Century
+lamond Settlers in United States in the 19th Century

-lamond Settlers in the United States in the 20th Century
+lamond Settlers in United States in the 20th Century